WHAS Crusade for Children History

 $5,674,721

-On the weekend that American Pharoah became horse racing’s first Triple Crown winner in 37 years, the people of Kentucky and Indiana put their money on another sure bet, the 62nd annual WHAS Crusade for Children.
+On the weekend that American Pharoah became horse racing’s first Triple Crown winner in 37 years, the people of Kentucky and Indiana put their money on another sure bet, the 62nd annual WHAS Crusade For Children.
 The final tote board tallied $5,674,721 as America’s most successful local telethon came to a close.
 The 30-hour Internet/radio/telethon kicked off with a magical variety show headlined by comedy magician Mac King and hosted by WHAS11’s Melissa Swan and 840 WHAS radio’s Terry Meiners on Saturday, June 6.
 It all ended with Crusade volunteers crowding into WHAS11’s historic studio H singing the traditional “God Bless America” just before 7:00pm (EDT) Sunday June 7, 2015.
 Crusade 62 marked the first Crusade to be televised in high definition (HD) from start to finish.
 Some recent years featured only portions in HD.

 Melissa Combs, vocalist